In this post, I have shared tips on how to stock up an emergency food pantry and easy recipes with shelf-stable ingredients.

 You can cook up a delicious Asian stir-fry with soy sauce, vinegar, sesame oil and chili sauce.
 Try this easy soy chicken. emergency tip: use any canned meat for this recipe.

 Can’t find TOMATO SAUCE?
-Make your own from this recipe for baked tiger prawns with tomatoes.
+Make your own from this recipe for angel hair pasta with shrimps and tomato sauce.

 The list is not exhaustive, but I have included what I have stocked in my pantry and refrigerator that you need to cook easy, healthy and tasty meals for a few weeks.